 Generally, the 60-day rollover deadline cannot be extended.
 However, the IRS has the limited authority to waive the deadline under certain extraordinary circumstances, such as when external events prevented you from completing the rollover by the 60-day rollover deadline.
-To apply for a waiver, you must file a private letter ruling requests with the IRS.
+Under certain circumstances, you may claim eligibility for a waiver of the 60-day rollover deadline by making a written self-certification.
+Otherwise, to apply for a waiver, you must file a private letter ruling requests with the IRS.
 Private letter ruling requests require the payment of a nonrefundable user fee.
-For more information, see IRS Publication 590, Individual Retirement Arrangements (IRAs).
+For more information, see IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs).